pdizz/pdizz.github.io/_posts/2017-01-20-to-test-or-not-to-test.markdown

 #### Language Features and Third-party Libraries

 For example, testing that a call to a type-hinted method fails if passed the wrong type is really just testing that PHP works.
 Testing methods of third party libraries should be avoided as well.
-The libraries you use should have their own tests, and if they don't, you may want to use a different library.
+Any library you use should have its own tests, and if it doesn't, you may want to use a different library.

 #### Tests That Can Never Fail, or Falsifying the Results